 1 examination from each module

-*If the unit performs and applies for the cardiac module only, a total of 2 delayed enhanced cine with black blood exams are required
+*If the unit performs and applies for the cardiac or breast modules only, a total of 2 delayed enhanced cine with black blood exams or 2 MR breast exams with known, enhancing biopsy-proven carcinomaare required

 The requirements used by the accreditation reviewers represent a technical baseline for producing acceptable diagnostic examinations.
 Prior to submission of any images for evaluation, the interpreting physicians and technologists at your facility must review the accreditation criteria detailed here.
 Although some criteria for MRI examinations are requirements for accreditation, others are only intended as a guide; technique parameters mentioned are only suggestions unless otherwise stated.
 The sequences required for accreditation submission should not be construed as a complete clinical exam.